mickelson/attract/Layouts.md

      of its clones) with the contents of "other_img" (and all of its clones).
      If an image or artwork is swapped, its video attributes (`video_flags` and `video_playing`) will be swapped as well.
+   * `fix_masked_image()` - Takes the colour of the top left pixel in the image and makes all the pixels in the image with that colour transparent.
    * `add_image()` - [surface only] add an image to the end of this surface's draw list (see [`fe.add_image()`](#add_image) for parameters and return value).